Conduct Policy Adjudication

 The NDT Conduct Policy Committee has adopted this document as a guide to filing and adjudicating complaints arising from violations of the NDT Conduct Policy.
 We believe that the first line of defense in preventing abuse and harassment in debate rounds lies with the judges.

 Coaches and program directors are encouraged to discuss the Policy with other participants prior to the NDT, and are expected to take any reasonable and necessary actions to ensure compliance by participants who are affiliated with their respective schools.
-By participating in the NDT or in activities associated with the NDT, each individual shall be deemed to have agreed to comport her or himself in accordance with this Conduct Policy.
+By participating in the NDT or in activities associated with the NDT, each individual shall be deemed to have agreed to comport themselves in accordance with this Conduct Policy.

 Proactive responses by judges may prevent in-round situations from escalating to a situation of abuse or harassment.
 To find the scope and definition of discrimination and harassment covered by this policy, refer to the Conduct Policy and its definition of harassment.
 These procedures are meant to guide the work of the committee, but are a work in progress and are not exhaustive.